sebv004/LinkedIn-Company-Analysis-Tool/prompt_plan.md

 5. **Export & Monitoring** - Report generation and system observability
 6. **Integration & Production** - Authentication, deployment, and optimization

-## Requirements
+## Implementation Strategy (MUST)

+- Follow industry best pratices to implement the step
+- Use poetry as modern depencies management system
+- Use .gitignore

 ### 1. Documentation (MUST)
-- Create comprehensive documentation for step functionality
+- **Implementation documentation** in `docs/step_[number]/implementation_doc.md`
 - Follow the same documentation structure and format used in previous steps
 - Include:
   - Overview of step purpose and functionality